The syntactic side of autonomous categories enriched over generalised metric spaces: Background: linear -theories and autonomous categories

 \section{Background: linear $\lambda$-theories and autonomous categories}

 In this section we recall linear $\lambda$-calculus, which can be regarded as a term assignment system for the exponential free, multiplicative fragment of \emph{intuitionistic linear logic}.
 We briefly recall that it is sound and complete w.r.t.\ autonomous categories, the reader will find more details in~\cite{mackie93,benton92,maietti05}.
 We then present categories of linear $\lambda$-theories and of autonomous categories, and show that they are equivalent.
-This result is shown in~\cite{maietti05}, but we take the more general approach of allowing functors to preserve autonomous structures only \emph{up-to isomorphism} (\ie in the style of~\cite{crole93} which studies the Cartesian variant).
-For that reason we will present this result with some detail.
+This second result is shown in~\cite{maietti05}, but we take the more general approach of allowing functors to preserve autonomous structures only \emph{up-to isomorphism} (\ie in the style of~\cite{crole93} which studies the Cartesian variant).
+For that reason we will present it in some detail.
+Finally note that both results are particular instances of the general results presented in the ensuing section when one takes $\mathcal{V}$ to be the Boolean quantale.